 “Do not do unto others as you would that they should do unto you.
 Their tastes may be not be the same.”

-Another notable criticism of the golden rule is the fact that, in certain situations, its application can lead to undesirable outcomes, when it conflicts with other guiding principles.
+Another notable criticism of the golden rule is the fact that, in certain situations, its application can lead to undesirable outcomes, when it conflicts with other guiding principles, including both moral principles as well as other types of principles, such as social or legal ones.

 For example, if someone is convicted of a crime and sentenced to prison, the golden rule would suggest that we should let them go, because we would not want to be imprisoned ourselves.
 This remains the case even if we use the platinum rule, since the prisoner would likely also prefer to avoid going to prison.